-The recommended dose of GAMMAPLEX 5% for patients with ITP is 1 g/kg (20 mL/kg) on 2 consecutive days, providing a total dose of 2 g/kg.
+The recommended dose of GAMMAPLEX 5% for patients with ITP is 1 g/kg (20 mL/kg) on two consecutive days, providing a total dose of 2 g/kg.

-For patients at increased risk of thrombosis, hemolysis, acute kidney injury, or volume overload there should be a careful evaluation of the risks and benefits of prescribing this regimen (1 g/kg/day for 2 consecutive days).
+For patients at increased risk of thrombosis, hemolysis, acute kidney injury, or volume overload, there should be a careful evaluation of the risks and benefits of prescribing this regimen.

-How to do infusion rates for managing PI using gammaplex 5%?
+What are the infusion rates for managing PI using Gammaplex 5%?

-Initially, the rate of infusion should be 0.5 mg/kg/min for 15 minutes and increase gradually every 15 minutes to 4 mg/kg/min as a maintenance infusion rate.
+Initially, the rate of infusion should be 0.5 mg/kg/min for 15 minutes and increased gradually every 15 minutes to 4 mg/kg/min as a maintenance infusion rate.

-How to do infusion rates for managing ITP using gammaplex 5%?
+What are the infusion rates for managing ITP using Gammaplex 5%?

-Initially, rate of infusion should be 0.5 mg/kg/min for 15 minutes and increase gradually every 15 minutes to 4 mg/kg/min as a maintenance infusion rate until total dose is administered.
+Initially, the rate of infusion should be 0.5 mg/kg/min for 15 minutes and increased gradually every 15 minutes to 4 mg/kg/min as a maintenance infusion rate until the total dose is administered.

-For managing PI using gammaplex 10%, starting infusion rate is set at 0.5 mg/kg/min for 15 minutes and increases gradually every 15 minutes to 8 mg/kg/min.
+For managing PI using Gammaplex 10%, the starting infusion rate is set at 0.5 mg/kg/min for 15 minutes and increased gradually every 15 minutes to 8 mg/kg/min.

-The patient should drink plenty of water to ensure adequate hydration before administering gammaplex infusion.
+Before administering a Gammaplex infusion, the patient should drink plenty of water to ensure adequate hydration.

-Monitoring the patient’s vital signs should proceed throughout the infusion session.
+The patient’s vital signs should be monitored throughout the infusion session.

-If the patient shows any signs of adverse reactions, the infusion rate should be slowed.
-If the adverse reaction subsides, the infusion should be resumed at a lower rate that is comfortable for the patient.
+If the patient shows any signs of adverse reactions, the infusion rate should be decreased.
+If the adverse reaction subsides, the infusion should be resumed but at a lower rate that is comfortable for the patient.

-However, if the adverse reaction persists, the infusion should be stopped.
+If the adverse reaction persists, the infusion should be stopped altogether.

-Ensure that patients with pre-existing renal insufficiency are not volume depleted.
+It is important to ensure that patients with preexisting renal insufficiency are not volume depleted.

 Gammaplex Adverse Reactions

-Generally speaking, IVIGs are well tolerated, with most adverse reactions are mild in severity, transit, and reversible by slowing or temporarily stopping the infusion.
+Generally speaking, IVIGs are well tolerated, and most adverse reactions are mild, transient, and reversible by slowing or temporarily stopping the infusion.

-More specifically, gammaplex IV is well tolerated, as reflected by the low rate of treatment discontinuations due to side effects across the PID studies.
+More specifically, Gammaplex IV is well tolerated, as reflected by the low rate of treatment discontinuations due to side effects.

-Similarly, patients with ITP reached and completed 90 of 94 infusions at the maximum recommended rate indicating that gammaplex infusions were well tolerated even at the high dose used.
+Similarly, patients with ITP completed 90 of 94 infusions at the maximum recommended rate, indicating that Gammaplex infusions were well tolerated even at high doses.

-According to gammaplex package insert, The most common adverse reactions reported in primary immune deficiency clinical trials were headache, migraine, and fever.
+According to the Gammaplex package insert, The most common adverse reactions reported in primary immune deficiency clinical trials were:

-The most common adverse reactions reported in immune thrombocytopenic purpura clinical trials were headache, vomiting, fever, nausea, joint pain and dehydration.
+The most common adverse reactions reported in immune thrombocytopenic purpura clinical trials were:

-The frequency of gammaplex adverse reactions tend to be directly proportional to the rate and dose of infusion.
+The frequency of Gammaplex adverse reactions tends to be directly proportional to the rate and dose of infusion.

-Usually, these adverse reactions occur during or within 6 h of infusion, specifically after the first infusion session.
+Usually, these adverse reactions occur during or within 6 hours of infusion, especially after the first infusion session.

-They can also occur in association with rapid infusion rates, administering higher doses, switching to a new product, waiting for longer intervals between infusion sessions and suffering an intercurrent infection.
+Adverse reactions can also be associated with rapid infusion rates, higher doses, switching to a new product, waiting for longer intervals between infusion sessions, and intercurrent infections.

 Managing Gammaplex Side Effects

-For example, drinking pretty good amounts of water before or after the end of the infusion session can be enough to minimize the occurrence of adverse reactions (11).
+For example, drinking plenty of water before or after the infusion can often be enough to minimize the occurrence of adverse reactions (11).

-However, if side effects still occur, simple pharmacological approaches can be indicated such as administering paracetamol 500 mg orally or acetylsalicylic acid 500 mg intravenously.
+If side effects still occur, simple pharmacological approaches can be used, such as administering paracetamol 500 mg orally or acetylsalicylic acid 500 mg intravenously.